junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Would that work?"
 Amy asks, unafraid.

 "I don't know.
-They might send us to different times, I might never find you or Rory again.
+They might send us to different times; I might never find you or Rory again.
 That's what I'm afraid of," the Doctor says in a pained voice.

 "But that's our only chance of finding Rory, right?"
 Amy glances around, already looking for the nearest Weeping Angel statue she can use.

-"Amy --" the Doctor pleas quietly.
+"Amy --" the Doctor pleads quietly.

 Cas chimes in suddenly, "There is another way."